 The recording is below:

-Reading the Bible should be a habit and one of the greatest joys for the Christian – however, God’s word can be a gift that gathers dust on a shelf and rarely thought of, let alone touched.
+Reading the Bible is a duty for every Christian, it should be a habit and one of the greatest joys for the Christian.
+However, God’s word can be a gift that gathers dust on a shelf and rarely thought of, let alone touched.
 This is heartbreaking considering how privileged we are in Britain to have the freedom to worship in church and own Bibles.
-Many Christians around the world face heavy penalties for gathering to worship and could be punished by death for owning a Bible – they long to simply have a copy of God’s… Continue reading
+Many Christians around the world face heavy penalties for gathering to worship and could be punished by death for owning a Bible – they long to simply have a copy of God’s word in their hands.

 Danny was the preacher at St Andrew’s Baptist Church on Sunday and he referred to three passages that map the spiritual journey of the Ephesian church: one from Acts, one from Ephesians and one from Revelation.
 This was with the specific situation at St. Andrew’s in mind, although there is application for any believer.